Monday, September 7, 2015

 Pidgeon Hole Lookout:

-The following photos were taken from the helicopter flight over EL Questro.
+The following photos were taken during the helicopter flight over EL Questro.
 It was an early birthday present for Ros.

 The expensive Homestead perched above the Chamberlin River.
-Prices vary between $2000 and $3000 per night.
-To the left of picture is Branko's Crossing.
+Prices range from $ 2,000 to $ 3,000 per night.
+To the left of the picture is Branko's Crossing.

 The Durack Tree:

-We left early one morning just after 7:30 to drive the 30 km to Emma Gorge in the hope that there would be few people there at this time.
+We left early one morning just after 7:30 to drive the 30 km to Emma Gorge, hoping there would be few people there at that time.
 The 1.6 km walk took us 35 minutes as we clambered over rocks towards the pool at the end.

-Just as we arrived a couple were leaving and we had the whole place to ourselves for over 30 minutes while we swam in the very refreshing clear water.
-The falls were now just a trickle but I'm sure it would be wonderful to see just after the wet.
-Unfortunately our cameras could not do justice to the gorge.
+Just as we arrived, a couple was leaving, and we had the whole place to ourselves for over 30 minutes while we swam in the refreshingly clear water.
+The falls were now just a trickle, but I am sure it would be wonderful to see right after the rain.
+Unfortunately, our cameras could not do justice to the gorge.

-On our way back to our campsite we visited Zebedee Springs and El Questro Gorge.
+On our way back to our campsite, we visited Zebedee Springs and El Questro Gorge.
 Zebedee Springs are permanent thermal springs along a walking trail 1.5 km from the car park.
-The springs range between 28 and 32 degrees and tumble down small waterfalls into pools that are surrounded by large boulders.
-The springs are set in a forest of Livistona Palms.
-The age of a Livistona Palm can be roughly determined by counting the rings on the tree and dividing that figure by four.
+The springs range between 28 and 32 degrees and flow over small waterfalls into pools surrounded by large boulders.
+The springs are set amid a forest of Livistona Palms.
+The age of a Livistona Palm can be roughly estimated by counting its rings and dividing that number by four.

-El Questro Gorge is very narrow and follows a spring fed creek with the walls covered with palms and ferns.
+El Questro Gorge is very narrow and follows a spring-fed creek with walls covered in palms and ferns.
 We only attempted the first half of the walk into the gorge.
-At this point the gorge is blocked by a huge boulder with a small waterfall plunging into a beautiful clear pool.
-Once you have climbed over the large boulder the walk to the end of the gorge takes another hour and is extremely difficult.
-The water here was very refreshing to say the least and we stayed for half an hour before returning to the car.
+At this point, the gorge is blocked by a large boulder with a small waterfall plunging into a beautiful, clear pool.
+Once you have climbed over the large boulder, the walk to the end of the gorge takes another hour and is extremely difficult.
+The water here was very refreshing, to say the least, and we stayed for half an hour before returning to the car.

-EL Questro Wilderness Park is an amazing destination with so much to see and do.
-The property contains one million acres of ranges, pockets of rain-forest, gorges, waterfalls and wildlife.
-We thoroughly enjoyed our stay here.
+EL Questro Wilderness Park is an incredible destination with plenty to see and do.
+The estate spans one million acres of ranges, rain-forests, gorges, waterfalls, and wildlife.
+We thoroughly enjoyed our visit here.

 No comments: